calvinbui/prometheus-traefik-sd/README.md

   -e TRAEFIK_URL=https://traefik.example.com \
   -e INTERVAL=600 \
   -v /apps/blackbox-traefik-sd:/config \
-  -e TARGETS_FILE=/config/targets.json \
+  -e OUTPUT_DIR=/config/targets.json \
   ghcr.io/calvinbui/homer-service-discovery
 ```

-The application will generate a JSON file to the path specified in the environment variable `TARGETS_FILE`.
+The application will generate JSON files to the path specified in the environment variable `OUTPUT_DIR`.

 Update your Prometheus config to use the generated targets file along with Blackbox Exporter: